straiforos/quill-image-uploader/README.md

+This repo was forked from: https://github.com/NoelOConnell/quill-image-uploader Renamed for npm publishing to be used by my organization.
 # Quill ImageHandler Module

 A module for Quill rich text editor to allow images to be uploaded to a server instead of being base64 encoded.